Krasjet/Th.fixer/README.md

 However, not every typesetting software supports a full set of OpenType features and scripting capabilities that allows you to turn on/off a single ligature rule (in fact, most of them don't).
 This is why I wrote this script.

 Unfortunately, many foundries forbid modifications to the font file you purchased (which I think is absurd.
-Please support [indie foundries](https://www.harbortype.com/about/eula/) with less restrictive licensing terms), so you have to be cautious before you use patched fonts.
+Please support [indie foundries](https://www.harbortype.com/about/eula/) with less restrictive licensing terms and the [Open Font License](https://scripts.sil.org/cms/scripts/page.php?item_id=OFL)), so you have to be cautious before you use patched fonts.
 I also do not recommend distributing patched fonts, either.

 ## Usage